jgguerriero/Twitter-web-scraper/README.md

-# Twitter-web-scraper
+# X(FKA Twitter)-web-scraper
-## Basic web scraper to get tweet and user info for a given search.
+## Basic web scraper to extract tweet (i.e., post) and user info for a given search.

 The web scraper is functional as of 2024-02-28.
-It will likely need to be updated over time to reflect changes in Twitter's web layout or edge cases not originally considered.
+It will likely need to be updated over time to reflect changes in X's web layout or edge cases not originally considered.

 Generally, The web scraper is designed to

-(1) query tweets using search terms
+(1) query posts using search terms

-(2) extract tweet content for returned tweets
+(2) extract post content

-(3) extract profile-level info for those who tweeted (total posts, number of followers)
+(3) extract profile-level info for those who posted (total posts, number of followers)